fangzhou-xie/rethnicity/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 3 NOTEs:

-* This is the initial submission of the package.
-* checking dependencies in R code ...
+* checking CRAN incoming feasibility ...
 NOTE
-  Namespace in Imports field not imported from: 'R6'

-  R6 is a build-time dependency.
+  This is the initial submission of the package.

+* checking top-level files ...
+NOTE

+  The `data-raw` folder is to hold some codes and data, which should not be made available to users.
+  There are also header-only C++ source codes that should be included under `include` directory.
+  Plus this `cran-comments.md` file.

+* checking installed package size ...
+NOTE

+  The compiled binary is relatively large, since LSTM models are compiled in C++ without linking to Keras or any other dependencies.